NassarHQ/CS151_07_amusement_park_2024/README.md

 - **Discountable.java**: An interface implemented by the `Ticket` class, which applies discounts based on the visitor's category (e.g., child, senior, adult).

-- **Loginable.java**: An interface that standardizes the login behavior for users (employees and visitors).
-This interface is designed to ensure that login systems are consistent across the system.

 - **PrintHelper.java**: A utility class that provides various static methods to print formatted text to the console, making it easier to maintain a consistent user interface throughout the application.

 - **ValidationHelper.java**: A helper class used to validate input across the system, ensuring correct and secure input handling.